Female Teen Athletes: At Risk for Injury?

 The highest-risk sports for ACL injury include: basketball, soccer, cheerleading, field hockey, singles tennis, lacrosse, and skiing.
 According to the American Academy of Orthopaedic Surgeons, nearly 200,000 ACL injuries are estimated to happen each year.

 In addition to knee injuries, teen girls may be more likely to have problems with shoulder instability and ankle sprains because of their more relaxed ligaments.

 Learn how to land properly after jumping, with knees bent and hips flexed forward.

 Strengthen core muscles in the trunk, hips, pelvis, abdomen and back.

 Warm up before beginning any activity, take rest breaks, and cool down and stretch after play.

 Teen girl athletes may also have breast pain and discomfort because of friction, lengthy periods of motion and, depending on the sport, injury from a blow to the breast.

 For teen girls who run or participate in other sports with repetitive running, the nipples may become irritated.
-Cold wind can worsen the irritation.
+Cold wind can make it worse.
 A well-fitting sports bra can reduce nipple injury.
-Petroleum jelly or Band-aids may also help.
+Petroleum jelly or bandages may also help.